biboudis/clashofthelambdas/README.md

 * Compile a specific suite with ```make {java, csharp, fsharp, scala}```
 * Run microbenchmarks with ```make bench-{java, csharp, fsharp, scala}``` (e.g., ```make bench-java```).

+**Footnotes:**

+1. A small utility that was factored out as a seperate project.